oliverchen415/go_pyproj/README.md

 Restart any terminals you have open.
 Now you can simply call `go_pyproj` from any location on your computer.

 ### MacOS/Linux
-I don't own a Mac or a Linux machine (I can't run the Linux binaries under WSL), so you need to build the binaries yourself.
+I don't own a Mac or a Linux machine (I have some issues testing out the created binaries), so you'll need to build the binaries yourself.

 You'll only need `Go 1.13+`.
-Run `go build` to produce the correct binary for your OS.
+Run `go build` on the source code to produce the correct binary for your OS.
 Just like the Windows instructions above, add the binary to your $PATH variable.
+You can look up the specifics, but in either case you'll need to edit a config file, e.g. `~/bashrc`.

 ### go get
-Alternatively, you can run
+Alternatively, if you already have Go, you can run
 ```
 go get github.com/oliverchen415/go_pyproj
 ```
 This will download the files to your $GOPATH.
 On my system, I can find the files at
 ```
-pkg\mod\github.com\oliverchen415\...
+$GOPATH\pkg\mod\github.com\oliverchen415\...
 ```

 ## Usage